No, Bari Weiss is not “Just Asking Questions”

 This has brought up an episode from her past: in the early 2000s, she led a campaign at Columbia University against a group of professors, accusing them of bias against Jewish students and claiming that they tried to silence Jewish students’ voices.
 Weiss’s group helped produce a documentary making those accusations, Columbia Unbecoming, and succeeded in getting the story enough attention to push the university to conduct an investigation.

-I was one of the students who testified to the investigation committee about my experience as a Jew in the Middle East and Asian Languages and Cultures department.
+I was one of the students who testified to Columbia’s investigatory committee about my experience as a Jew in the Middle East and Asian Languages and Cultures department.
 And my point of view was drastically different from Weiss’s.

-I’ve watched Columbia Unbecoming and I’ve read much of Weiss’s committee’s writing and public statements.
-They seem sometimes out of step with what I’d witnessed, and sometimes out of step with how I’d interpret the events they described.
+I’ve watched Columbia Unbecoming, and I’ve read much of Weiss and her collaborators’ writing and public statements about Columbia courses.
+They seem drastically out of step with what I witnessed.

-As I recall, the doc claims that professor Massad systematically stifled dissenting speech by pro-Israel students in his class.
-As I told the committee, that seems completely false to me.
-I found that class, at least when I took it, to be full of civil debate and plenty of extended dissent by pro-Israel students.
+As I recall, the doc claims that professor Joseph Massad systematically stifled dissenting speech by pro-Israel students in his class.
+As I told the committee, that is completely at odds with what I saw in my many hours in the same classroom as some of the students featured in the film.
+I found that class—at least, when I took it; I can’t speak of other semesters—to be full of civil debate, and plenty of extended exchanges between pro-Israel students and Massad.

-Not only was there plenty of vocal disagreement with Massad, I’d say that the class was primarily notable for just how much there was.
+Not only was there plenty of vocal disagreement with Massad, I’d say that the class was notable for just how much vocal disagreement there was.
 It was an exciting class to come to, and I learned lots from these debates.
-Massad was clearly strongly interested in confronting students’ assumptions, and seemed to expect and welcome debate.
+Massad was clearly strongly interested in confronting students’ assumptions, and seemed to expect and welcome their objections.

-He was also — and I think this actually matters more than it might seem at first — very good at it.
+He was also — and I think this actually matters more than it might seem at first — very good at debating these students.

 I want to make clear that I wasn’t a big fan of Massad’s teaching overall.
 The syllabus contained many voices supportive of Israel, but these almost entirely represented the right wing and left wing extremes of Israeli nationalistic thought.
-For the most part, they were either clearly exclusionary of Palestinians (or of Sephardic Jews), or dissenters like Arendt.
-I would have liked to hear more voices that tried to articulate a balanced approach, such as Yitzhak Rabin and Shimon Peres.
+Massad clearly found their perspectives repugnant, and emphasized the brazenness with which so many Israeli Jewish voices celebrated the clearing of Palestinian people from what they saw as rightfully Jewish land.
+For the most part, these writers were either clearly exclusionary of Palestinians (or of Sephardic Jews), or they were anti-nationalist dissenters like Hannah Arendt.
+I would have liked to hear more voices that tried to articulate a balanced approach, such as Yitzhak Rabin and Shimon Peres—even I would ultimately find the balance they called for hollow.

 Now, according to the documentary, and the testimony of other students who spoke to the committee, he once told a student in an in-class debate that they didn’t have the right to speak.
-Not only do I have no memory of anything like that happening, it just doesn’t fit at all with the dynamic I knew very well.
-A weak debater resorts to that sort of thing, and Massad enjoyed debate.
+I can’t pretend I attended every single moment of every class session, so I cannot say with absolute certainty that nothing like that happened.
+But not only do I have no memory of anything like that happening, it just doesn’t fit at all with the classroom dynamic I came to know so well.
+A weak debater resorts to that sort of thing, and Massad was no weak debater.
 Challenge the student right back?
 Sure.
 Twist the student in knots with his own questions?
 Absolutely.
 Suggest they continue the debate in office hours, and invite everyone to come?
 Sounds plausible.
 But cede the debate to the student on transparently weak grounds?
 I don’t believe that for a minute.

-What I will say is that for students who disagreed with Massad’s outlook, debating against him seemed pretty unpleasant, because he was very, very cogent.
+What I will say is that for students who disagreed with Massad’s outlook, debating against him seemed unpleasant, because he was cogent and pointed.
 He had deep command of tons of facts and made a solid, powerful case.
-I often disagreed with his point, such as when he argued that Israel really does have a death penalty, because it practices extrajudicial assassination.
-And more often than not, having heard knowledgeable students challenge him, I came away more convinced of Massad’s position.
+I often disagreed with his point, such as when he argued that Israel really does have a death penalty, because it practices extrajudicial assassination; in that case, I see the rhetorical gambit he’s making and respect it, but I think it’s a stretch.
+Overall, more often than not, having heard knowledgeable students challenge him, I came away more convinced of Massad’s position.

 Partway through the semester, I heard that a Jewish student in the class who held elective office — I won’t name the student, but I know her through friends — had invited one of the academic deans (either Kathryn Yatrakis or Kathleen McDermott, I don’t remember which) to observe the class.

 When I heard that this student had complained that the class was somehow unprofessional, or improper, or suppressing of pro-Israel voices, I was flabbergasted.
 Massad’s class?
 Are you kidding?
+Pro-Israel voices spoke up in class for significant portions of nearly every session.
 Nothing about that attitude seemed comprehensible to me.

 Let me give you some background.
 I’m Jewish.
 I was certainly critical of Israel at the time, and still am, but I also considered myself a Zionist, and still do.
 I was raised and taught by Zionists, and bar mitzvah’ed at a liberal, Zionist synagogue.
 I’d followed along as Massad and students debated questions of Israeli and Palestinian history without rooting for either side.